28 Best Food Documentaries to Watch

-Food documentaries can frame complex information in a more interesting and active way, especially for the visual learners.
-As our culture’s interest in food grows, so has the number of food documentaries.
-Today we’re sharing our 25 Best Food Documentaries to Watch.
+Food documentaries can frame complex information in a more interesting and active way, especially for visual learners.
+As our society’s interest in food grows, so has the number of food documentaries.
+Today we’re sharing our 28 Best Food Documentaries to Watch.
 Pop some non-GMO popcorn and settle onto the couch for some fascinating, groundbreaking and life-altering viewing!

 Fat, Sick and Nearly Dead